ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/membership_preferences.rst

 Allow members to upload their own avatars?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Specifies whether members are allowed to upload their own avatar image.
+Set whether members can upload their own avatar.
+If this is set to "No"
-If this is set to "No" but avatars are enabled, then members will only
+but avatars are enabled, members will only be able to choose from among
-be able to choose from among the default avatars.
+the default avatars.

-.. note:: You can add your own Avatars, located in the avatars folder
+.. note:: As a site admin, you can add your own avatars by uploading
-   within the images folder.
+    them to :file:`/images/avatars/default_set/`.

 .. _avatar-url-label: